Product Spaces

 2.1 Product Orderings

-That said we can use the strict component orderings to define a partial ordering of the product set where any two product elements with mixed component orderings are arranged together.
+That said, we can use strict component orderings to define a partial ordering of the product set, where any two product elements with mixed component orderings are arranged together.
 In the same way we can use partial component orderings to define a partial ordering of the product set.
-Either way component orderings will generally define partial product orderings.
+Either way, component orderings will generally define partial product orderings.

 2.2 Product Algebras